Radio Canada International: Early Cold War broadcasting (1950–1967)

-New English and French programs directed to Africa were added giving the International Service direct coverage to every continent except Asia.
+New English and French programs directed to Africa were added; this have the International Service direct coverage to every continent except Asia.

 The Cold War era (1967–1991)

 The CBC International Service played a major role in covering Canada's Centennial celebrations in 1967.
 Ceremonies from coast to coast were carried over short-wave to the world on July 1, 1967 as Canada marked its 100th birthday.

 In July 1970, the service was renamed Radio Canada International.

 The change took place because it was felt that RCI should have its own identity, separate from the CBC domestic network, even though RCI had just been fully integrated into the CBC system.

 On November 7, 1971, RCI inaugurated its new 250 kW transmitters which were five times more powerful than the existing units.
 This significantly improved RCI's signal quality in Europe and Africa.

 Canada recognized the People's Republic of China in 1971.
 Before beginning its Mandarin Chinese service, RCI produced a 40-week series called Everyday English which was broadcast in 1988 and early 1989 over local stations in Beijing, Shanghai, and Guangzhou.
 With an estimated audience of almost 20 million, the course was a huge success.

 Just 10 months after beginning the Chinese broadcasts, RCI started a series of Arabic broadcasts to the Middle East.
-This coincided with the United Nations effort in the Persian Gulf to support the Gulf war, of which Canada was a participant.
+This coincided with the United Nations effort in the Persian Gulf to support the Gulf War, of which Canada was a participant.

 RCI under threat (1991–2006)

 In early 1991, facing further budget deficits, the Government of Canada ordered an across-the-board budget cut.
 Every ministry and Crown corporation, including the CBC, was required to participate.
 After evaluating its own budget, the CBC decided it could no longer pay for Radio Canada International without extra funding from the federal government.
 To save the service, RCI Program Director Allan Familiant announced a major restructuring that took effect on March 25, 1991.
 As a result, six of the thirteen languages included in the programming (Czech, German, Hungarian, Japanese, Polish, and Portuguese) were discontinued.
 There was also a short-wave program that went out to sub-Saharan Africa that was discontinued in 2000.

+In December 1995, CBC announced that it could no longer fund RCI and that the service would cease on March 31, 1996.
+However, after a global response to the proposed shutdown, it was announced in March 1996 that the service would continue with half of RCI's budget coming from CBC and the other half from the Department of Foreign Affairs.

 While the English and French services survived, all RCI-produced programming (except for news broadcasts) were eliminated and replaced with CBC Domestic network programs.
 Since then, some RCI-produced programs in English and French have been restored.
 RCI then began a two audio stream, which became a three audio stream programming delivery structure after 2000.